Kerry Sanders

 He was a general assignment reporter and was seen at news events throughout the world and was regularly seen on NBC Nightly News, the Today show, MSNBC, and Dateline NBC.
 He retired on January 17, 2023, after 32 years with the network.
 During his retirement segment on the NBC Nightly News broadcast on January 17, 2023, he thanked his wife Deborah for putting up with him.

 Awards

-Kerry Sanders is a Peabody Journalism Award winner, Emmy Award winner, Columbia DuPont Award winner and National Headliner award winner.
+Sanders is a Peabody Journalism Award winner, Emmy Award winner, Columbia DuPont Award winner and National Headliner award winner.

 Notable coverage

-He was well known for his Hurricane coverage during his career, including Hurricanes Andrew, Ivan, and Katrina.
+He was well known for his hurricane coverage during his career, including Hurricanes Andrew, Ivan, and Katrina.
 He has also been on the front lines in both Desert Storm in 1991 and as an embedded reporter with the US Marines during the Iraq War in 2003.